Who Gets Grandma's Yellow Pie Plate?™

 Who Gets Grandma’s Yellow Pie Plate?™ provides people with practical information about the inheritance and transfer of non-titled personal property.
 The curriculum, workshop, and related web resources help families communicate, make decisions, and lessen conflict.

-No matter who you are in the process (parent, spouse, child, educator, legal professional, social service staff, etc.) the Who Gets Grandma’s Yellow Pie Plate?™ resources, and the related Intergenerational Land Transfer resources, found off this website can help you:
+No matter who you are in the process — parent, spouse, child, educator, legal professional, or social service staff — the Who Gets Grandma’s Yellow Pie Plate?™ resources, and the related Intergenerational Land Transfer resources, can help you:

 - Bring up inheritance issues for discussion.